What are combined single limits on car insurance policies?

 Since the payout is only determined at the time of the accident, it is difficult to decide which policy is more beneficial.
 Both combined single limits and split liability each have potentially better benefits than the other.

-Below is an example of the same scenario, paid two different ways, to get a better understanding of how the payouts work.
+Below is combined single limits example, paid two different ways, to get a better understanding of how the payouts work.

 An Example of Combined Single Limits and Split Liability Limits on Car Insurance